-- complying with a legal requirement, another applicable law or court ruling, or for the purposes of safeguarding national security; - complying with a policy adopted by the States of Jersey or a Ministerial Decision where the implementation of the policy applies criteria based upon a person's birth or length of residency in Jersey and the act is for: - a. promoting employment or other opportunities; or - b. providing access to facilities and services. - Selection for domestic employment this only applies to the recruitment decision only; - Genuine Occupational requirements where someone of a specific race or sex is required because of the specific requirements of the job (for example in a retail environment for reasons of decency and privacy).
+- complying with a legal requirement, another applicable law or court ruling, or for the purposes of safeguarding national security; - complying with a policy adopted by the States of Jersey or a Ministerial Decision where the implementation of the policy applies criteria based upon a person's birth or length of residency in Jersey and the act is for: - a. promoting employment or other opportunities; or - b. providing access to facilities and services; - Selection for domestic employment this only applies to the recruitment decision only; and - Genuine Occupational Requirements where someone of a specific protected characteristic is required because of the specific requirements of the job (for example in a retail environment for reasons of decency and privacy).